lucasronny/MICB475-Group-11/README.md

 Procedure:
 - Combine manifest file with the sequence reads .qza file to demultiplex samples
-- Using the Quality scores per base pair plot (from below), trim and denoise the samples to a read depth of n=251 using DADA2
+- Using the Quality scores per base pair plot (see below), trim and denoise the samples to a read depth of n=251 using DADA2
 - Filter out the non-PD individuals from the .qza file to leave only the healthy individuals
 - Generate the 4 files needed to create a phyloseq object; taxonomy.tsv, feature-table.txt, metadata.txt and tree.nwk; Then export
 - Import the files into Rstudio and generate a phyloseq object